Pope Benedict XII – 3rd November 1341

 He hesitated again.
-‘As a case in point, the seigneur of Mirepoix, Jean de Levis, whom we both know well, is said to have fallen under the influence of his mother, Constance de Foix, and is supportive of the creation of an independent nation of Occitan.
+‘As a case in point, the seigneur of Mirepoix, Jean de Levis, whom we both know well, is said to have fallen under the influence of his mother, Constance de Foix and is supportive of the creation of an independent nation of Occitan.
 The de Levis were the family which benefited most from the Albigensian Crusade.
 The lands of Mirepoix were awarded to his family because of his service to the Crusade, yet now, the Cathar heresy is active again across the whole of the south, and the lords, including Jean de Levis, do nothing to interfere.
-I am not saying that Jean is a heretic, but some of his co-conspiritors almost certainly are.
+I am not saying that Jean de Levis is a heretic, but some of his co-conspirators almost certainly are.
 There is a secret society called Les Etoiles de la Mer, The Stars of the Sea, which helps their priests come and go at will.’

 ‘And you can do nothing?
 The Inquisition can do nothing?’

 ‘We broke a Cathar cell,’ Jaime gulped and stammered uncontrollably.
 They, the Cathars, have structured themselves differently.
 They have established small independent cells which have no contact with other cells.
 They have what they call Messengers who co-ordinate the cells but the Messengers only contact one person in each cell; no one in the cells knows the identity of the Messengers.
-That secrecy is then repeated for the movements of their priests, the Perfects, controlled by a commander, who we believe is part of the Les Etoiles.’
+That secrecy is then repeated for the movements of their priests, the Perfects, controlled by a Commander, who we believe is part of the Les Etoiles.’

 ‘And, once again, how do you know all this?’

-‘From the cell we broke, but we identified neither Messengers nor Perfects. ‘
+‘From the cell we broke but we identified neither Messengers nor Perfects. ‘

 Pope Benedict pursed his lip.
-‘The Messengers are totally independent of the commander?’
+‘The Messengers are totally independent of the Commander?’

 ‘And how is this summons issued?’